Office of International Services

 General Procedures for Non-Immigrants

-Unless visa exempt (Canadian Citizens), all prospective nonimmigrants must apply at the United States Consulate or Embassy having jurisdiction over their place of residence.
+Unless entry visa exempt (Canadian Citizens), all prospective nonimmigrants must apply at the United States Consulate or Embassy having jurisdiction over their place of residence.

 The consulate will also require all applicants to present a Form DS-160.
 This form must be filled out online before the visa interview for most consulates.
 If the DS-160 form is completed online, print the receipt and bring it to the visa interview.
 Without the receipt for this form, the interview will likely not be able to take place as scheduled.
 One 2 inch by 2 inch photograph will also be required.
 This photograph will go on the entry visa, if it is approved.